nais/doc/docs/addons/kafka.md

 ## FAQ/Troubleshooting

-* Q: why do I have to specify a pool name if there is only `nav-dev` and `nav-prod`?
+### Why do I have to specify a pool name if there is only `nav-dev` and `nav-prod`?

-  A: custom pools will be added in the future.
+Custom pools might be added in the future, so this is done to avoid changing that part of the API.

-* Q: I can't produce/consume on my topic, with an error message like "topic not found".
+### I can't produce/consume on my topic, with an error message like "topic not found".
 What's wrong?

-  A: you need to use the _fully qualified name_; check the `.status.fullyQualifiedName` field in your Topic resource.
+You need to use the _fully qualified name_; check the `.status.fullyQualifiedName` field in your Topic resource.

-* Q: I get the error `MountVolume.SetUp failed for volume "kafka-credentials" : secret ... not found`
+### I get the error _MountVolume.SetUp failed for volume "kafka-credentials" : secret ... not found_

-  A: Make sure you added the application to `.spec.acl` in your `topic.yaml`.
+Make sure you added the application to `.spec.acl` in your `topic.yaml`.